dhananjaygr/AWS-VM-Cloud-Based-Onboarding/gettingstarted.md

   }
 }
 ```
-### AWS EC2 Image Builder
+### Amazon EBS

-1. You can follow the detailed guide mentioned below on how to use AWS Systems Manager's Image Builder service to create a custom Amazon Machine Image (AMI) and utilize it.
+1. You can follow the detailed guide mentioned below on how to use AWS Amazon EBS service to create a custom Amazon Machine Image (AMI) and utilize it.

    - **[Creating the Custom AMI](https://docs.cloudlabs.ai/Admin/LabDeveloper/Guide%20For%20Onboarding%20Labs/VM%20Based%20Labs%20Onboarding/AWS%20VM%20Based%20Lab%20Onboarding/Custom%20AMI)**